javi-carrera/Indra-RL-Lab/TRAINING_PIPELINE.md

 ### Modifying Configurations

 To set up an experiment, modify one of the YAML configuration files in the ```configs/``` directory or create a new one.
-Here you can add your preferred hiperparameters architecture and specify a path to a trained model for preloading it.
+Here you can add your preferred hiperparameters, architecture, and specify a path to a trained model for preloading it.

 **Example configuration file**: ```configs/base_ppo_config.yaml```